hiro2233/nuttx/nuttx/configs/kwikstik-k40/README.txt

     CONFIG_ARCH_STACKDUMP - Do stack dumps after assertions

-    CONFIG_ARCH_LEDS -  Use LEDs to show state.
-Unique to board architecture.

     CONFIG_ARCH_CALIBRATION - Enables some build in instrumentation that cause a 100 second delay during boot-up.
-This 100 second delay serves no purpose other than it allows you to calibratre CONFIG_ARCH_LOOPSPERMSEC.
+This 100 second delay serves no purpose other than it allows you to calibrate CONFIG_ARCH_LOOPSPERMSEC.
 You simply use a stop watch to measure the 100 second delay then adjust CONFIG_ARCH_LOOPSPERMSEC until the delay actually is 100 seconds.